Overview & Background

-Note: it’s not possible to attach a ‘Related plan’ from the RFI itself - rather, to ensure an RFI is referenced, or an RFI will reference the plan, please use the ‘Link to RFI’ tool from the single-page plan view.
+Note: it’s not possible to attach a ‘Related plan’ from the RFI itself - rather, to ensure an RFI is referenced (or that an RFI will reference the plan), please use the ‘Link to RFI’ tool from the single-page plan view.

 At any point throughout the duration of the RFI, but most often in the ‘Draft’ Stage, RFI ‘Watchers’ can be added to the RFI to receive email notifications on when the RFI progresses:

 While watchers will receive notifications on how the RFI progresses, they will not be able to edit the contents of the RFI if they are not the Assignee or a Manager at the Assignee's company.